Frederick II of Denmark: Northern Seven Years' War

 King Frederick's competition with Sweden for supremacy in the Baltic broke out into open warfare in 1563, the start of the Northern Seven Years' War, the dominating conflict of his rule.

 The leading councillors, Johan Friis foremost among them, had feared a Swedish onslaught for several years, and after the succession of Frederick II's first cousin, the ambitious and unbalanced Eric XIV (reigned 1560–1568) to the Vasa throne a confrontation appeared inevitable.
-Still, few councillors wanted war, and they preferred to wait until it was forced upon them, while Frederik preferred a preemptive strike.
+Still, few councillors wanted war, and they preferred to wait until it was forced upon them, while Frederick preferred a preemptive strike.
 Despite its initial opposition to the war, the Council of the Realm went along with the king.
-Frederik II, wisely, made no effort to exclude the council from the direction of the war, and though he retained chief operational control he entrusted much responsibility to his councillors, including Holger Ottesen Rosenkrants, Marshal Otte Krumpen, and Admiral Herluf Trolle.
+Frederick II, wisely, made no effort to exclude the council from the direction of the war, and though he retained chief operational control he entrusted much responsibility to his councillors, including Holger Ottesen Rosenkrants, Marshal Otte Krumpen, and Admiral Herluf Trolle.